CarlosJesusGH/URV_CN_MonteCarloSimulation/docs/logger.rst

 Pybind11
 --------

-  Some of the commands executed were:
+  Some of the commands executed: